Clinical Research 101: How to Perfect Your Study Start-Up Process

 Perfecting Your Study Start-Up Process

-By implementing best practices, leveraging technology, and anticipating risks, you can optimize your study start-up process and set your clinical trial up for success.
-This will not only benefit the trial itself but also contribute to advancing medical knowledge and improving patient outcomes.
+If you follow the best practices, use technology, and anticipate risks, you can optimize your study start-up process and set your clinical trial up for success.
+Not only will this benefit the trial itself, but it will also further medical knowledge and patient outcomes.

 Reference Links: